ROBOTIS-GIT/emanual/docs/en/platform/op/getting_started.md

 ![](/assets/images/platform/op/op_battery_charge_02.jpg)

-`Caution` If the connection is unstable, please unplug the battery pack completely and plug the battery pack again.
+**CAUTION** : If the connection is unstable, please unplug the battery pack completely and plug the battery pack again.
 {: .notice--warning}

-`Caution` Only use the supplied battery charger.
+**CAUTION** : Only use the supplied battery charger.
 Charging the battery pack with any other charger may cause damages.
 {: .notice--warning}

 ## [Battery Hot Swap](#battery-hot-swap)